 A user on Reddit was asking for help with adding structured data for a product using multiple currencies.
-Webmaster Trends Analyst, John Mueller, replied, saying that it is not possible to have more than one price per URL.
+Webmaster Trends Analyst, John Mueller, replied that it is impossible to have more than one price per URL.

 The user posted the following code:

 The code in question does validate in the Structured Data Testing Tool, albeit with several warnings (which is fine).

 Webmaster Trends Analyst John Mueller replied that you could only have one price per URL.